Nikhil-Sarwara/Automatic-Stock-Management-and-Delivery-System/README.md

-Here’s a nice-looking `README.md` template for your **Automatic Stock Management and Delivery System** project.
-You can adapt this template to fit the specifics of your implementation.

 # 📦 Automatic Stock Management and Delivery System

 Welcome to the **Automatic Stock Management and Delivery System** project!
 This system is designed to automate the inventory and delivery processes for supermarkets, making stock management efficient, accurate, and seamless.